MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-monitor.md

 :::image type="content" source="./media/microsoft-tunnel-monitor/send-server-logs-tab.png" alt-text="Screen capture that shows the Send verbose server logs interface.":::

-After an issue is reproduced successfully during active capture of verbose logs, you can provide the *Incident id* of relevant log sets to Microsoft to help with investigation of the server operations.
+After capturing an issue while running verbose log collection, you can provide the *Incident id* of that log set to Microsoft to help with investigation.

 ### About log collection